Pacific goliath grouper

 The Pacific goliath grouper (Epinephelus quinquefasciatus), also known as the Pacific itajara grouper, is a species of marine ray-finned fish, a grouper from the subfamily Epinephelinae which is part of the family Serranidae, which also includes the anthias and sea basses.
-It found in the eastern Pacific Ocean where it is associated with reefs.
+It is found in the eastern Pacific Ocean where it is associated with reefs.
 It is related to the Atlantic goliath grouper.